 Are you saying that cute, cuddly babies who haven’t taken their first steps are “born sinning”?
 How can this be?

 Laura, 9, explains: “God doesn’t let us sin.
 We have a want to sin.”

-That's it!
-Our "want to" is messed up.
-Before Adam and Eve sinned, their "want to" was in perfect harmony with God’s will.
-Now, we enter the world with a "want to" that's selfish and egotistical.
-If you "want to" test this, consider one of the first words every baby learns.
+That’s it!
+Our “want to” is messed up.
+Before Adam and Eve sinned, their “want to” was in perfect harmony with God.
+Now, we enter the world with a “want to” that’s selfish and egotistical.
+If you “want to” test this, consider one of the first words every baby learns.

 “When Adam and Eve sinned, we all sinned,” says Brad, 11.
 All Americans are represented when the president of the United States signs an agreement with the leader of a foreign country.
 In a similar way, when Adam and Eve sinned, we all sinned.